Pizzasoft/Site_Roma_Office/skinny-bones-jekyll-my-project/getting-started/index.md

 #### Google AdSense

 To use Google Ads on your site create a [Google AdSense account](https://www.google.com/adsense/) and then add your `ad-client` and `ad-slot` variables to `_config.yml`.
-To show ads on a post/page add `ads: true` to the YAML Front Matter.
+To show ads on a post/page add `ads: false` to the YAML Front Matter.

 <figure>
   <img src="{{ site.url }}/images/google-adsense-responsive.jpg" alt="responsive type">